 In the north-east of Hungary, you can find the foothills of the Carpathian Mountains, which are known as the North Hungarian Mountains.
 Nature lovers and hikers can discover exciting landscapes here, such as the Bükk Mountains and the Bükk National Park of the same name.
 Bükk means as much as beech and it is precisely these trees that can be found in the national park.
 It is the largest forest-covered national park in Hungary and the lungs of the country.
 No wonder that the region is very popular with tourists and hikers.
 Countless caves, idyllic waterfalls and other natural spectacles await visitors in the park.
 In addition, well-marked hiking trails guarantee an unforgettable hiking experience in the forests and on the highest peaks in Hungary.
 Bélapátfalva is a village in the west of the Bükk Mountains and the starting point for many hikes.
 An old Cistercian abbey, a former limestone quarry and the numerous peaks in the book forests of the Bükk Mountains are particularly popular.
-In this blog post I will introduce you to a wonderful hiking route that I mastered during my trip through Hungary.
-I am very happy that you found my blog and that you are interested in the beauty of Hungarian nature.
-Have fun reading.
+On my travel blog I will introduce you to a wonderful hiking route that I mastered during my round trip through Hungary.
+I am very happy that you found my travel blog and that you are interested in the beauty of Hungarian nature.
+Have fun reading my travelogue and a good hiking in Hungary soon.

 14 km (circa 3 hours)